wisp-forest/docs/alloy-forgery/building-a-forge.md

 A forge can by default be fueled by vanilla materials.
 Currently they accept the following list:

-- Coal and Blocks of Coal
+- Coal
 - Charcoal
+- Blocks of Coal
 - Blaze Rods
 - Lava Bucket